Global E3: Université de Technologie de Troyes (UTT)

 Application Instructions:

-Pitt sends a limited number of students per semester to UTT through the Global E3 exchange.
-You must first be accepted by the Swanson School of Engineering International Initiatives Office, then you will be directed to apply to Global E3.
-(Typically SSoE application deadlines are late September for Spring and early February for Fall.)
-A formal nomination from SSoE Engineering International Initiatives is required for Pitt students to be recognized as an exchange student at UTT.
-Therefore, Pitt students must complete all necessary Pitt steps in addition to UTT's requirements.
-In other words, acceptance by Pitt Engineering International Initiatives does not guarantee acceptance by the exchange university.
+SSOE sends a limited number of students per semester through the Global E3 exchange consortium.
+In addition to the Pitt GEO application (at the right), be sure to review the Global E3 consortium application instructions and the host institution information.
+A formal nomination from the Swanson School of Engineering Global Experiences and Engagement Office is required for Pitt students to be recognized as a study abroad student at UTT.
+Therefore, SSOE students must complete all necessary Pitt steps in addition to UTT requirements.
+In other words, acceptance by SSOE Global experiences does not guarantee acceptance by the exchange university.

 Additional Information: